-Please see below for answers to home services FAQs about roofing, gutter, chimney and masonry services provided by Service Star Contractor inc. in Hawthorne, NJ.
+Please see below for answers to home services FAQs about roofing, gutter, chimney and masonry services provided by Service Star Contractor inc. in Clifton, NJ.
 Our professionals are dedicated to providing top-notch service and within your budget.
 Our services exceed clients’ expectation.

 A flue is a venting system; each system needs its own.

 So if you heat your home with gas or wood you would have two flues.

 Often times they are in one chimney, so if you were to look down the chimney, it would be separated into two venting systems inside one chimney

 A chimney liner is like the exhaust on your vehicle if it does not function properly or there isn’t one you and your family would inhale toxic fumes.

 Your chimney liner does the same thing so it needs to be free and clear of any blockages, as well as structurally sound to ensure all fumes and toxic gases exit your home properly.